 FUNDING AREAS: Healthcare, health education

 IP TAKE: This funder is concerned as much (or more) about health as about religion in its grantmaking.
-If you’re looking for a one-year grant, don’t write off Good Samaritan for secular health programs in the community.
+Grant seekers looking for a one-year grant, should not write off Good Samaritan for secular health programs in the community.

 PROFILE: The Good Samaritan Foundation (GSF) is affiliated with the United Methodist Church and is a ministry of the Kentucky Annual Conference.
-They provide annual grants to local groups working in healthcare and health education.
+It seeks to “make financial grants through its annual grants program to charitable and educational activities related to health care and health education in the Commonwealth of Kentucky.”
 The Kentucky Annual Conference of The United Methodist Church includes more than 150,000 members in over 800 churches.
 The conference office is located in Crestwood, Kentucky.

 Grants are limited to the state of Kentucky and guided by United Methodist Church principles.
 It gives mostly to primary and preventative health programs that serve low-income and uninsured individuals.
 However, GSF does not support brick-and-mortar projects, general operating costs, administrative costs, or non-medical equipment.